 Sacred Heart St. Francis de Sales intends to live stream the 4 pm Mass on Saturdays.
 At the time of the live stream click the play button to begin watching.
-You can watch previous broadcasts by clicking on the play button and selecting “previous broadcasts” and then click the date you want to view.
+You can watch previous broadcasts by going to our

 About Us